aqmeraamir/aqmer-labs/README.md

 # Aqmer Labs - Interactive Physics & Stats Tools

-I built Aqmer-Labs as a collection of my interactive web simulators including a physics collisions simulator, a correlation visualiser, and a small game, on
+I built Aqmer-Labs using react as a collection of my interactive web simulators including a physics collisions simulator, a correlation visualiser, and a small game.
-React-based site.
 Each tools was inspired by the topics I learnt in my A-Level lessons and I wanted to visualise them using code.
 The repo is deployed using Vercel and can be accessed, live, on: https://aqmer-labs.vercel.app

 ---